-In simple markets, in an applicant-proposing deferred acceptance algorithm, employers and applicants each submit rank order lists of potential matches, that is, each applicant would list which employer is his first choice, his second choice, and so on, and each employer would similarly rank applicants.
-The algorithm, using these lists, has every applicant first apply to his/her most preferred employer.
+In simple markets, in an applicant-proposing deferred acceptance algorithm, employers and applicants each submit rank order lists of potential matches, that is, each applicant lists which employer is his first choice, his second choice, and so on, and each employer similarly ranks applicants.
+The algorithm uses these lists to conduct the following operations on behalf of applicants and employers.
+First, every applicant applies to his/her most preferred employer.
 Each employer collects all applications, and keeps those it has ranked highest, up to the number of positions it wishes to fill, and rejects all other applications.
 Applicants who had applications rejected apply to their next choice employer.
-These once more collect all applications (including applications kept from last period), keep the ones they ranked the highest among the applications received so far, and so on, until no rejections are issued (because all applicants are either being held by an employer, or have run out of applications they wish to make, that is, reached the end of their rank order list).
-At this point the algorithm stops and every applicant is matched to the firm holding his/her application, and receives a contract from that firm.
+Employers once more collect all applications (including applications kept from last period), keep the ones they ranked the highest among the applications received so far, and so on, until no rejections are issued (because all applicants are either being held by an employer, or have run out of applications they wish to make, that is, reached the end of their rank order list).
+At this point the algorithm stops and every applicant is matched to the employer holding his/her application, and receives a contract from that employer.
 The outcome of such a matching is stable, that is, there exists no applicant-employer pair, not matched to each other, who prefer each other to their current match (given the submitted rank order lists).4